 While industries like food services have specific requirements that gloves need to meet, they are not as stringent as medical-grade gloves.

-Class I: These devices are considered to be low risk and have the least regulatory controls.
+These devices that considered to be low risk and have the least regulatory controls.

-Class III: These are the highest risk devices and have the highest level of regulatory control.
-Class III devices must be approved by FDA before they are marketed.
+These are the highest risk devices and have the highest level of regulatory control.
+Class III devices must typically be approved by FDA before they are marketed.

 Unlike latex which is a sap-like fluid that can be found in over 20,000 plants, nitrile is a petroleum by-product that is produced in a lab.

 By 1940, a scientist at B.F.
-Goodrich Company developed a new and cheaper synthetic rubber that meet the United States’ needs during World War II.
+Goodrich Company developed a newer and cheaper synthetic rubber that met the United States’ needs during World War II.
 Since the Axis Power controlled much of the world’s supply of latex rubber by 1942, an alternative was needed.